celediel/A-Sinking-Feeling/README.md

 ## Incompatibilites ##

-* OperatorJack's [Better Buoyancy](https://www.nexusmods.com/morrowind/mods/48929) or at least the swimming controls part.
+* The swimming controls part of OperatorJack's [Better Buoyancy](https://www.nexusmods.com/morrowind/mods/48929) is partially incompatible.
+If the actor is unarmoured, or unencumbered with that option enabled, Better Buoyancy will work as expected.
+Otherwise, if this mod is affecting the actor's velocity, Better Buoyancy will not function.
+Better Buoyancy's levitation controls are also unaffected.

 ## Credits ##